IAL 10: Solar System Formation

 1. The gravitational potential energy of the primordial solar nebula was partially converted into macroscopic kinetic energy by collapse and this was then converted heat energy by the nebula material crushing together.

-This heat energy from infall is an intial condition.
+This heat energy from infall is an initial condition and it radiates away.

-2. The EMR from the protostar Sun will heat the protoplanetary disk.
+2. The EMR from the protostars will heat the protoplanetary disks.

 At some time much of the solar nebula was probably over 2000 K (HI-274).